 This is different from former workers who were OK with being passive recipients of information.
-Today’s empowered learners, instead, are more curious, they have a constant hunger for learning, and they are enthusiastic to continue developing their skill sets.
-They don’t want pushed, motionless style lectures anymore.
-This type of information transmission is too drawn out and inconvenient.
+Today’s empowered learners, instead, are more curious, they have a constant hunger for learning, and they are enthusiastic to continue developing their skill sets throughout their careers.
+They don’t want to be pushed, motionless-style lectures anymore.
+This type of content delivery is too drawn out and inconvenient.
 They want to be active and permanent participants in the learning process.

-Empowered learning is an opportunity for companies to make training more personal and effective, but what does that mean?
+Empowered Learners create an opportunity for companies to make training more personal and effective, but what does that mean?

 Here is how this makes a difference: In the old days of employee training, it was common to load up an employee with ALL the information they would need all at once.
 This would often be done within the first few days of a job, and it was all mandatory and all at once.

-Now, training, with the aid of eLearning course design, goes more like this: when a new hire comes in, or an existing employee has a new job to do, there is a well-organized training catalog presented online.
+Now, training goes more like this: when a new hire comes in, or an existing employee has a new job to do, there is a well-organized training catalog presented online.
 The employee is allowed to learn from it when he or she chooses to do so.
 This shows trust in the employee, basically saying “we know you’ll get the information you need when you need it.
 And we won’t push information you already have know.”